Yoga for the real world means: classrooms, cafeterias, hallways, gyms — in collaboration with teachers — on a budget that works.

 In middle school: explored the process of finding their own voice versus what influences them; demonstrated grit in working towards more challenging yoga poses; used breath to reflect on behavior and preparation for testing.

-Using the Little Flower Yoga methodology, I aim to fill each of my classes with opportunities for students to:
+Using the Little Flower Yoga methodology, we aim to fill each of our classes with opportunities for students to:

 1.